 Now, on to my blog:

 Yes, it often looks like what the other guy has is so wonderful compared to what you have.
 This is the season where that’s especially true with seemingly everyone discussing all the wonderful things they’re going to do over the holidays.
-Maybe your plans or lack of plans look pretty paltry next to theirs.
+Maybe your plans or lack of them look pretty paltry next to theirs.
 How can we be happy with what we have and embrace it?

 I had an experience a few years ago where I was feeling envious of a friend.
 It doesn’t matter what it was about–just fill in the blank.
 The point is: what she had seemed better, more desirable, and more appealing than what I had, and I was jealous.

 I was telling my sad story to another friend who commented, “be careful what you wish for.”
 Ah yes, it’s so true and so easy to forget.
 When I took a good look at my coveted friend’s whole life, I realized I was cherry-picking.
 Yes, I was envious of “Thing A” that she had, but I certainly didn’t want “Thing B” in her life.